ashdavies/talks/2018-11-22-rx-java-and-coroutines-a-practical-analysis/rx-java-and-coroutines-a-practical-analysis.md

 ## 19.5% (2016)
 ### 7.7% (2015)

-^ Spiking to 19.5 after the release of a document from JW advocating its use at Square
+^ Spiking to 19.5 after the release of a document from Jake Wharton advocating its use at Square

 ---